 - Drizzle a little bit more olive oil into the hot skillet.
 Add the chicken (you do not need to add all the marinade).
 Using a pair of tongs, remove the chicken from the marinade bag.
 Pour out the remaining marinade.

 - Cook the chicken, stirring often, just until done.
 The chicken needs to reach 165 degrees on your meat thermometer.
 The fajita chicken strips with brown slightly if you pan is hot enough and there isn’t an excess of the marinade in the pan.

 - Add the cooked chicken to the serving platter with the onions and bell peppers.

 - Roll the Citrus Marinated Chicken Fajitas up fajita-style, taco-style or serve on a bed of lettuce for a delicious salad.

 Thank you for stopping by and checking out my family’s favorite recipes.
-If you tried a recipe and liked it, please use the stars on the above recipe card to rate the recipe.
-If you have a question or suggestion about a recipe, please leave a reply below.
+If you tried a recipe and liked it, please use the stars on the above recipe card, or next to the comments below to rate the recipe.
+If you have a question or suggestion about a recipe, please leave a reply to this post.